HelloChatterbox/dev_documentation/README.md

 When a User Speaks, it is always presented in the style of a quote:

-> Hey Mycroft, what time is it?
+> Hey Chatterbox, what time is it?

-When Mycroft Speaks, it is always presented in quote marks in preformatted style:
+When Chatterbox Speaks, it is always presented in quote marks in preformatted style:

 `"The time is 12.30"`

 ### Tone of voice

-Mycroft documentation is written with the following tone of voice:
+Chatterbox documentation is written with the following tone of voice:

 * Knowledgeable but never arrogant
 * Helpful but encouraging of self-discovery